MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 The objective of your Deployment process is to reduce the time to market, increase performance across the multiple teams involved with setting up and managing your solution, and setting up integration testing to evaluate the health of the environment.

 Development teams use the process to ensure they can deploy, test, and validate artifact use cases under development.
  The Architecture team and the Security Operations Center (SOC) teams validate the pipeline quality on QA environments and work with the integration tests for attack scenarios.
-On the test cases, the team usually combines different artifacts as Analytic Rules, Remediation Playbooks, Watchlists, and so on.
+On the test cases, the team usually combines different artifacts as analytic rules, remediation playbooks, watchlists, and so on.
 A part of each use case includes simulating attacks where the entire chain is evaluated from ingestion, detection, and remediation.
 The following diagram shows the deployment process sequence that ensures your artifacts are deployed in the right order.

 ![Microsoft Sentinel artifact deployment process](./media/artifact-deployment-process.png)

 Managing Sentinel artifacts as code offer you flexible ways to maintain your operations and automate the deployment in a CI/CD DevOps pipeline.

-Microsoft solutions provide automation workflows for the following artifacts:
+Microsoft solutions provide automation workflows for the following artifacts.

 | Artifact | Automation workflows |
 | ---- | --- |